paulboulescu/fend-project-memory-game-master/README.md

 ## About

 This is the 3rd Project created under Udacity's Front-End Web Developer Nanodegree.
-The task was to create a 'Memory Game'.
+The task was to create a _Memory Game_.

 ## First Run